OpenScienceLabs/opensciencelabs.github.io/pages/blog/arxlang-vs-code-extension-a-closer-look/index.md

 ## How It’s Built

-Rather than hand-writing a TextMate grammar JSON file, which tends to become large, fragile, and hard to maintain the extension uses a single source-of-truth manifest at `syntax/arx.syntax.json`.
+Rather than hand-writing a TextMate grammar JSON file, which tends to become large, fragile, and hard to maintain, the extension uses a single source-of-truth manifest at `syntax/arx.syntax.json`.
 This file defines the entire Arx lexical grammar: keywords, operators, builtin types, and structural forms.
 A build script compiles the actual TextMate grammar